Ardalan81/ardi/BR-InterviewQuestions.md

 # Interview Questions

-(1)Remember each team member needs to commit 3 questions & an individual interview.
+**Remember each team member needs to commit 3 questions & an individual interview.**

+(1)How do you prioritize which pets to promote or feature for adoption?

 (2)What is your current system for managing adoptions?